nrdxp/nrd.sh/content/blog/axiosophy.md

 [^wc]: Bo Winegard and Cory Clark, "Sex and the Academy," _Quillette_.
 [^benenson]: Joyce Benenson, _Warriors and Worriers: The Survival of the Sexes_.
 [^gilded]: U.S. Census Bureau, via "Gilded Age" article, Wikipedia.
 Average industrial worker wage 1890: $564.
 CPI-adjusted to 2024: $19,431.
+[^entropy-choice]: A careful reader may object that conservation of energy (the First Law) or Leibniz's Principle of Sufficient Reason is more metaphysically fundamental.
+This is true.
+But fundamentality and generativity are distinct criteria.
+Conservation of energy tells you the budget is constant; it cannot distinguish a thriving civilization from heat death, and therefore generates no ethical constraints.
+Entropy increase is chosen deliberately: it is the principle that explains why things get worse without active effort, and that directional pressure is what makes the entire derivation chain possible.